cocoon2wong/Re/README.md

 We have build a simple user interface to validate the qualitative trajectory prediction performance of our proposed `Re` models.
 You can use it to visualize model predictions and learn how the proposed `Re` works to handle social interactions in an interactive way by adding any manual neighbors at any positions in the scene.

-{: .box-warning}
-**WARNING**:
+> [!WARNING]
-Visualizations may need dataset videos.
+> Visualizations may need dataset videos.
 For copyright reasons and size limitations, we do not provide them in our repo.
 Instead, a static image will be displayed if you have no videos put into the corresponding path.

 ### Visualization Requirements